TexasInstruments/edgeai-robotics-sdk/tools/stereo_camera/calibration/README.md

 Stereo Camera Calibration
 ==========================

 The relative positions of left and right cameras can slightly change over time.
 In such cases, the factory calibration data for a ZED camera cannot be used, and it is necessary to recalibrate the ZED camera to update camera parameters and stereo rectification tables.
-For this purpose, we provide three OpenCV based python scripts.
+For this purpose, we provide three OpenCV-based Python scripts.
 Note that these scripts are designed to run on Ubuntu PC.
 Although these scripts are tested with ZED cameras, they can be adapted for calibrating other stereo cameras with minor changes if needed.

 ## Stereo Camera Capture